Snawoot/firefox-secure-proxy/README.md

 3. Update proxy token with command `fxsp-getproxytoken`.
 4. Run HTTP stub proxy server based on haproxy.
 There is docker-compose recipe in `stub_server` directory.
 Get into it, copy file `~/.config/haproxy_maps` into it and run `docker-compose up`.
 Local proxy will be running on port 8080, wrapping and authenticating connections to Firefox Secure Proxy.

 **TBD**: invoke `fxsp-getproxytoken` and reload haproxy maps periodically in order to keep proxy token up to date.
-For now it is left as an exercise for reader.
+For now it is left as an exercise to reader.